istio/istio.io/content/docs/setup/kubernetes/quick-start-alicloud-ack/index.md

 ### Customize the installation with parameters

-The following table explains the default configuration options shipped with Helm chart:
+The following table explains the default configuration options shipped with the Helm chart:

 | Parameter                            | Description                                                  | Default                                    |
 | ------------------------------------ | ------------------------------------------------------------ | ------------------------------------------ |